lyotvincent/Lasso-ARE/README.md

 │   ├── tests/                 # Unit and integration tests
 │   ├── README.md              # Documentation for the LassoARE System
 │   └── install.sh / start.sh  # Installation and launcher scripts
+├── figures_res/               # Figures reproduction notebooks and evaluation data
+│   ├── fig2/                  # Notebooks and data for Figure 2
+│   ├── fig4/                  # Notebooks and data for Figure 4
+│   └── fig5/                  # Notebooks and data for Figure 5
 ├── lassoView.cpp              # C++ pybind source code for Lasso-View
 ├── setup.py                   # Compilation configuration script for Lasso-View C++ module ├── lassoLPA.py                # Python wrapper for label propagation